VOSB/SDVOSB (VETERAN-OWNED SMALL BUSINESS) CERTIFICATION

 VOSB stands for Veteran-Owned Small Business, while SDVOSB stands for Service-Disabled Veteran-Owned Small Business.
 These are both programs created to help companies in this category get funding and contracts from the federal government.

-While they serve similar purposes, SDVOSB certification has more restrictions (namely that it only accepts veterans who are service-disabled).
-SDVOSBs also tend to have more preferential treatment when it comes to competing on open-bid contract opportunities.
+While they serve similar purposes, SDVOSB certification has more criteria that must be met (namely that it only accepts veterans who are also service-disabled).
+Because of this, SDVOSBs also tend to have more preferential treatment when it comes to competing on open-bid contract opportunities.

 Only businesses that have been verified and approved for VOSB or SDVOSB certification by the CVE (or SBA) are legally allowed to use the trademark on your website or materials.